 Scottish Highlands Steam Railway Holiday

 The Skye Circular – to the west coast we head on what is without doubt one of the very best scenic days we do – anywhere.
-We start off with a gentle drive via the Great Glen to Fort William with a stop or two on the way.
+We start off with a gentle drive to Fort William with a stop or two on the way.
 Here we join the world famous Jacobite steam train for the unsurpassable ride to Mallaig – this is the most stunning steam hauled railway journey in the British Isles.
 From Mallaig we cross by ferry to the Isle of Skye and tour through the Garden of Skye before using the Skye Bridge to return to the mainland (not Skye!).
 Now, sit back and relax as we take the train back across from Kyle of Lochalsh skirting sea-lochs and passing idyllic villages before the wide expanse of the Highlands opens up around us – magic!
 We alight at Dingwall and drive back down to Boat of Garten reflecting on a magnificent day out.

 It’s time to head for the far north and we are going to enjoy another stunning rail journey and holiday highlight.
 The spectacular journey to Wick and Thurso traverses some of the most rugged, desolate terrain in Scotland – this is among the finest, and yet least travelled railway lines in all the land.